 Before we begin, it is essential to verify whether your property and you, as the owner, satisfy the criteria for installing a new power system.
-Our initial assessment will focus on determining if your objectives align with your property's circumstances, the available power provider, and your system requirements.
+Our initial assessment will determine if your objectives align with your property's circumstances, the available power provider, and system requirements.

 Being well-informed about the options will help determine if a solar power system works well.
 Check out the resources on our website to do an initial self-assessment, then provide some information using our project form so we can qualify the project and provide personalized recommendations.